CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ??? faq "Are you planning in supporting other clinical data formats?"

-    Afirmative.
+    Afirmative, but it will depend on community adoption.
 Please check our [roadmap](future-plans.md) for more information.

     ##### last change 2023-01-04 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)